Here are the details of the issue I am experiencing.

 Hi all,

 I think I’m a little bit confused on what the core issue here is.
-So let me start with what I assume the goal is:
+So let me start with what I assume the goal is: How to debug a unity project on Visual Studio/Use break points for stepping through code

 There are official instruction on how to do that here and here.